 Title: Design, Development and evaluation of herbal soap against bacterial skin infections.

-ABSTRACT
+ABSTRACT:

 Bacterial infections are more common and use of herbs on skin disorders has been for thousand years.
 Numerous chemical toxins, micro- organisms present in the atmosphere may cause chemical infection and damage to skin.
 Medicinal plants have attracted worldwide owing to its wide range of medicinal properties.
 Murraya koneigii leaves have been demonstrated to exhibit anti- inflammatory, antihyperglycemic, antiulcer, antimalarial, antifungal, antibacterial, and anticancer properties.
 The herbal soap using Murraya koneigii leaves extract find effective antimicrobial activity against S. aureus, Candida albicans and B. subtilis.